 In the model, the shape parameter in the density function of idiosyncratic productivity, α_z , and the exogenous separation rate, δ , affect the shape of the hazard/tenure profile, i.e., the probability that a worker leaves his job as a function of tenure.
 A higher α_z reduces the skewness of the probability distribution of the match-specific component of productivity.
 In turn, this tends to reduce the hazard rate at short tenures (1 to 2 years) and to increase it at medium tenures (2 to 4 years).
 In contrast, a higher δ increases the hazard rate at all tenures, including long ones (more than 4 years).
-Therefore, we are able to identify both α_z and δ by minimizing the distance between the tenure distribution generated by the model and its empirical counterpart.12 where Γ is the gamma function.
-With this distribution, we will be able to use α_z in matching the tenure distribution and σ_z in matching the EU rate.
-In contrast, if f(z) is the normal or the lognormal distribution, one parameter (i.e., the standard deviation) is forced to serve both roles in the calibration.
+Therefore, we are able to identify both α_z and δ by minimizing the distance between the tenure distribution generated by the model and its empirical counterpart.16

 In the model, the ratio between the productivity of labor at home and in the market is $b/(y + \sum_i z_i g(z_i))$.
 In the US economy, Hall and Milgrom (2008) estimate the ratio between labor productivity at home and in the market to be 71 percent.
-Therefore, we can identify the parameter b by equating the productivity ratio in the model and in the data13.
+Therefore, we can identify the parameter b by equating the productivity ratio in the model and in the data17.
 Finally, we choose σ_y and ρ_y so that the average productivity of labor has the same standard deviation and autocorrelation in the model and in the data.

-12Moscarini (2003) uses the same strategy and the same data to calibrate an on-the-job search model in which workers and firms receive noisy signals about the unobservable quality of their match.
+16Moscarini (2003) uses the same strategy and the same data to calibrate an on-the-job search model in which workers and firms receive noisy signals about the unobservable quality of their match.